cwarden45/HuGene_Expression_Template/README.md

 ### Order to Run Scripts ###

-0) `create_gene_symbol_mps.R` - creates .mps file for gene symbol summarization, using probeset gene annotations
+0a) `create_gene_symbol_mps.R` - creates .mps file for gene symbol summarization, using probeset gene annotations

+0b) `create_cel_list.py` - create list of .CEL files to normalization (.CEL files can be located in different folders, with full path specified in file)

 1)